YoloNomy/YoloNomy.github.io/_meca/Newton/Kepler.md

 = a_r \vec{u_r} + a_\theta\vec{u_\theta}
 $$

-We are now equipped with mathematical expression to fully describe the point like motion of any object in polar coordinate as a planet orbitting its star.
+We are now equipped with mathematical expression to fully describe the point like motion of any object in polar coordinate as a planet orbiting its star.

-# Proof of the second law
+## Proof of the second law

-## The wonderfull cross product
+### The wonderful cross product

-Before moving to the Kepler laws, we still need a bit of patience and introduce a new very powerfull tool.
+Before moving to the Kepler laws, we still need a bit of patience and introduce a new very powerful tool.
 This tool is a new way to multiply two vectors to get a third one that can encompass all the informations about the rotation of an object.
 It is hence easy to understand why this tool will be so usefull when describing planetary orbits.

 Consider two vectors $\vec{u}$ and $\vec{v}$.
 How could you combine them?
 You might already be familiar with one way to combine vectors together?
 Indeed, it is possible to build a number out two vectors using the scalar or dot product $\vec{u}\cdot\vec{v}$.
 The resulting number tells you how much the two vectors are aligned and allows to calculate lengths.
 There exist however, another way to multiply two vectors.